kyro-back-app/kyro-legal/KYRO_TERMS_OF_SERVICE.md

 ---

-## 16. Entire Agreement
+## 14. Entire Agreement

-These Terms constitute the entire agreement between you and Boris Yip regarding Kyro, superseding any prior agreements.
+These Terms constitute the entire agreement between you and Top Brand Studio regarding Kyro, superseding any prior agreements.

 ---

-## 17. No Waiver
+## 15. No Waiver

 Our failure to enforce any right or provision does not constitute a waiver of that right or provision.

 ---

-## 18. Third-Party Services
+## 16. Third-Party Services

 ### App Store/Play Store
 - Your use of Apple App Store / Google Play Store is subject to their terms